-Welcome to Tuesdays with Richard on Thursdays, a weekly multimedia series featuring Seahawks All-Pro cornerback Richard Sherman.
+Welcome to, a weekly multimedia series featuring Seahawks All-Pro cornerback Richard Sherman.
 Throughout the 2016 season, Richard will provide a unique and intimate glance at his life behind-the-scenes and on the field.
-This week, Richard puts a unique spin on the 5 Toughest portion of our Elite 101 series.
+This week, Richard puts a unique spin on the 5 Toughest portion of our series.

 One thing I think people often forget about professional athletes is that, to a large extent, we’re fans, too.
 Not the “Can I get a picture with you?” or “Can you sign my baby?” kind of fans, but we enjoy watching the best athletes in the world compete at the highest level as much as the next person.